Troy Johnson (writer): Career

 After college, he began writing as a music journalist where from 2002 to 2007 he was the music editor of the San Diego CityBeat.
 During that time he wrote pieces for Billboard and Spin.
 He has also written articles for magazines such as Surfer, Rolling Stone, Mojo and Paper.
 He also wrote and hosted a San Diego TV show about indie rock called Fox Rox, which ran from 2001 to 2007.
 The show garnered a number of local Emmy Awards.
-From 2006-2007, he hosted a San Diego Padres pregame show entitled Outta Left Field.
-In 2007, he parlayed his music journalism into food writing.
-In 2007 as the senior editor of Modern Luxury’s Riviera magazine, working under James Beard Award winner Brad Johnson.
-Johnson soon developed a reputation as a food critic.

 In 2008 when both shows were cancelled, lifestyle publication Riviera Magazine gave Johnson the opportunity to write about food.
 The next three years were spent editing the award winning food critic.
 That time was also spent cultivating his palate, studying flash cards, and talking to chefs.
 When that critic left, the opportunity to presented itself to become the next food critic.
 His first editorial of a local Italian restaurant impressed the editorial staff.
 It also won Best in Show for the San Diego Press Club.

 In 2010, Johnson responded to a Food Network blog searching for hosts and submitted a six minute long audition tape.
 In 2011, he wrote and hosted the culinary travel series, filming nine episodes in six weeks.
 Crave aired in August 2011 on the Food Network.
 After two seasons and declining ratings, the show was cancelled.
 Later in 2011, he became the food and restaurant editor-at-large and dining critic for San Diego Magazine.
-He has appeared on other Food Network shows including Iron Chef America and The Best Thing I Ever Ate.

 After becoming a fan favorite on Crave and it being the number two show in reruns on Fridays, the Food Network asked Johnson to become a judge on Guy's Grocery Games which started in 2013.
 He is still a rotating judge.
 He has published a book about growing up with a lesbian mother, titled Family Outing.

-In 2016, Johnson started hosting another food related show for the Big Ten Network entitled Campus Eats which he has co-hosted with Jenny Dell.
-The two go to different university campuses and try the local fare.

-Personal life

-Johnson is a lifelong fan of the San Diego Padres.